WillEastbury/architecture-center/docs/patterns/async-request-reply.md

 - If an error occurs, you should write the error away to the location described in the location header.
 - Not all solutions implement this in the same way and some services will include additional or alternate headers, for example Azure Resource Manager uses a modified version of this pattern.
 [See Azure Resource Manager Async Operations](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-async-operations)
+-	This pattern does not allow for the long running operation to be cancelled.
+-	This pattern is less suitable if responses need to be streamed back, or many results are to be collected and latency is important.
+In these scenarios a server push pattern may be more applicable

 ## When to use this pattern